AndresCL/Todo-Angular-Node/README.md

 * _bower install_ - installs the front end packages listed in the bower.json file

 * Open ../sql/database.sql and run it in your Postgres database (You may have to change the Owner data on it)
-* Open ../server/config/database.js and enter PostgreSQL database connection details
+* Open ../server/config/database.js and enter PostgreSQL database connection details, using this format: user@server:port/database

 ## Then Run